pabloblascof/pabloblascof.github.io/_pages/about.md

 ## 🌱 Current Interests

-- 💻 Machine learning and AI in healthcare
+- 🏥 Medical imaging and diagnostics: How can we leverage AI for better image-based diagnostics?
-- 📊 Data analysis and visualization in biomedical research
+- 💻 Machine learning and AI in healthcare: What tools can make clinician's (and our) lives easier?
-- 🏥 Medical imaging and diagnostics
+- 📊 Data analysis and visualization in biomedical research: Which infomation is important for our systems to support diagnosis and treatment?
+How can we improve data integration from multiple sources?

 I'm passionate about using technology to make a positive impact on healthcare, and I'm always eager to learn and collaborate on exciting projects.